mos9527/sssekai_blender_io/README.md

 ```
 - Download [this repo as zip](https://codeload.github.com/mos9527/sssekai_blender_io/zip/refs/heads/master)
 - In Blender, go to `Edit > Preferences > Add-ons > Install...` and select the zip file you just downloaded.
-- The addon show appear in the 3D Viewport sidebar (N key) under the tab `SSSekai`
+- The addon should appear in the 3D Viewport sidebar (N key) under the tab `SSSekai`

 ## Usage
 Refer to the Wiki!